 A periodontist is an expert in identifying and treating gum problems.
 Many folks think gum disease mainly centers around receding gums.
 Receding gums do create many problems if untreated.
 But periodontists diagnose and treat many gum-related problems.

 These dental experts examine all the tissues surrounding and supporting a tooth.
 If not properly cleaned and maintained, gum tissues create and harbor bacteria.
 This creates problems that eventually lead to deep pockets separating gums from teeth.
 In turn, this leads to wobbly teeth that fall out.

 Oral surgeons are the first experts called to fix serious dental trauma injuries.
 They do extractions and often are cosmetic dental specialists as well.
-The finest examples of an oral pathologist in Missouri City, TX residents have are at Lovett Dental.
+The finest examples of an oral pathologist in Missouri City, TX residents have are at Lovett Dental Missouri City.

-Specialty Services Offered to Identify and Treat Oral Pathology
+Specialty Services We Offer to Identify and Treat Oral Pathology

-At Lovett Dental, we offer a full range of specialist services.
+At Lovett Dental Missouri City, we offer a full range of specialist services.
 During any one of these special processes, your dental specialist might identify oral diseases.
 This benefits you get by finding problems and offering solutions.
 Oral health determines your body’s ability to fight all illnesses.